MrunalNikam17/Movie-Recommendation-/README.md

-🎬 Movie Recommendation System (Content-Based)
+🎬 Movie Recommendation System

+Content-Based Recommendation using NLP & Cosine Similarity

+📌 Overview

-A content-based movie recommendation system built using the TMDB 5000 Movies Dataset.
+This project implements a content-based movie recommendation system using the TMDB 5000 Movies Dataset.
-The system recommends movies similar to a given movie by analyzing genres, cast, crew (director), keywords, and overview text using NLP and cosine similarity.
+The system recommends movies similar to a given movie by analyzing movie metadata and textual content such as:

-🚀 Project Overview

-This project recommends movies based on movie metadata similarity, not user ratings.
+Movie overview

+Genres

+Keywords

+Cast (top 3 actors)

+Director

-It uses Natural Language Processing (NLP) techniques to convert movie information into numerical vectors and then computes similarity scores.
+It uses Natural Language Processing (NLP) and cosine similarity to find and rank similar movies.

-Example recommendation for “Batman Begins”:
+🎯 Example Recommendation

+Input Movie: Batman Begins

+Recommended Movies:

 The Dark Knight
 The Dark Knight Rises